 Even more serious is a custodial parent moving away without court permission.
 This may make it inconvenient for the other parent to exercise visitation rights.
 Even if both parties agree to the move, it is invalid without court permission.
 Our office assists those whose co-parent is even in another state or country.

-Contact a Seattle Child and Spousal Support Enforcement Lawyer
+Contact a Washington Child and Spousal Support Enforcement Lawyer